Author Life: Writing and Meditating, Say What?

 I tried something different the other day just before I started writing….meditation.
 Yes, you read that

 right.
 And don’t worry, I was a bit skeptic, too at first.
 I figured, “what in the hell do meditation and writing have to do with one another?”
 Turns out, a lot.
-I was reading this article on how medication could help authors/writers improve their writing, and I said, well, let’s give it a shot!
+I was reading this article on how meditation could help authors/writers improve their writing, and I said, well, let’s give it a shot!

 Why I decided to try it: